piecepackr/piecepackr/README.rst

 API Intro
 ---------

-``grid.piece`` is the core function that is used used to draw board game components (by default piecepack_ game components):
+``grid.piece`` is the core function that is used to draw board game components (by default piecepack_ game components):

 .. sourcecode:: r